Skip to content

 The consequence for poorly placed participants should be shared in my opinion.
 Qualified course participants can’t be the only ones to pay the price for getting a mediocre experience based on this low acceptance criteria.
 Did I get what I paid for based on the expectations set above?
 I think not.

 I know I fretted for months about not being fully capable.
 Last thing I wanted was to be “that guy” who held everyone back due to not being Denali-ready.
 Turns out I was the strongest with the most experience.
 So much so, that the instructors told me “you could have been our 3rd guide”.
-Appreciate the compliment, but my purpose here was not to provide a guide-level service.
+Appreciate the compliment guys, but my purpose here was not to provide a guide-level service.

 My perceived value of this “Denali Prep” course in Alaska was even prioritized over an invite to Bolivia with my hiking friends over the same period of time.
 While I only reached a mere 9,300 feet, they successfully summited Illimani (21,122′), Huayna Potosi (19,974′), Pequeno Alpamayo (17,799′), Tarija (17,618′) and Pico Austria (17,480′).
 Back when we were planning our respective trips, that group leader kept telling me “Bolivia is good training for Denali, ya know”.
 Yeah, I should have listened to her.